mui/material-ui/docs/src/pages/components/trap-focus/trap-focus.md

 ## Lazy activation

-By default, the component moves the focus to its descendants as soon as it opens, `open={true}`.
+By default, the component moves the focus to its descendants as soon as it opens: `open={true}`.

-You can disale this behavior, and make it lazy, with the `disableAutoFocus` prop.
+You can disable this behavior and make it lazy with the `disableAutoFocus` prop.

 {{"demo": "pages/components/trap-focus/LazyTrapFocus.js"}}

 ## Portal

-The following demo uses [`Portal`](/components/portal/) to render a part of the trap focus into a new "subtree" outside of current DOM hierarchy.
+The following demo uses [`Portal`](/components/portal/) to render a part of the trap focus into a new "subtree" outside of the current DOM hierarchy.

 {{"demo": "pages/components/trap-focus/PortalTrapFocus.js"}}